ils94/PSQLChat/README.md

 # About

-PSQLChat is a simple Android application that uses PostgreSQL as backend with a simple table scheme to store and retrieve messages.
+PSQLChat is a simple Android application that uses PostgreSQL database as backend with a simple table scheme to store and retrieve messages.

 ---